Murder of Meredith Kercher: Involvement in the case

 Guede said that he had met two of the Italian men of the Via della Pergola 7 house while spending evenings at the basketball court in the Piazza Grimana.
-The young men who lived in the downstairs flat at Via della Pergola 7 were unable to recall when exactly Guede had met them but recalled how, after his first visit to their home, they had found him later in the bathroom, sitting asleep on the unflushed toilet, which was full of feces.
+The young men who lived in the downstairs flat at Via della Pergola 7 were unable to recall when exactly Guede had met them but recalled how, after his first visit to their home, they had found him later in the bathroom, sitting asleep on the unflushed toilet, which was full of faeces.
 Allegedly, Guede committed break-ins, including one of a lawyer's office through a second-floor window, and another during which he burgled a flat and brandished a pocket knife when confronted by its inhabitants.
-On 27 October 2007, days before Kercher's murder, Guede was arrested in Milan after breaking into a nursery school; he was found by police with an 11 inch knife, which he'd taken from the school kitchen.
+On 27 October 2007, days before Kercher's murder, Guede was arrested in Milan after breaking into a nursery school; he was found by police with an 11 inch knife, which he had taken from the school kitchen.

 Guede went to a friend's house around 11:30 pm on 1 November 2007, the night of the murder.
 He went to a nightclub where he stayed until 4:30 am.
 On the following night, 2 November 2007, Guede went to the same nightclub with three American female students whom he had met in a bar.
 He then left Italy for Germany, where he was located in the subsequent weeks.